 - A switch or circuit-breaker shall be included in the building installation. - The switch shall be in close proximity to the equipment and within easy reach of the operator - The switch shall be marked as the disconnecting device for the equipment. - The equipment switch or circuit-breaker employed as disconnecting device shall comply with relevant requirements of IEC 60947-1 and IEC 60947-3.

-The power supply for the instruments can be an external DC source for G5-PM-S-DC-W and G5-RM-S-DC-W units or external AC mains for G5-PM-S-AC-W units.
+The power supply for the instruments is an external DC source for G5-PM-S-DC-W

 For electrical installation with DC supply, see section DC Supply.